KhanShaheb34/KhanShaheb34/README.md

 - A research on Bangla NLP
 - CodeHub: A modern online judge
-- SUST SWE Society Website

 #### 🌱 Currently learning:

-- Deep Learning, NLP
+- NLP

 #### 💬 Can help you with:

-- Javascript, React, Process automation, Basics of Deep Learning, Competetive Programming
+- Javascript, Python React, Process automation, Basics of Deep Learning, Competetive Programming

 #### 💚 Love to do: